maxboeck/mxb-jekyll/_posts/connection-aware-components/2018-07-01-connection-aware-components.md

 ### Using a Higher-Order Component

-The above example introduces side-effects into our component - it renders different things, even when given the same props.
-So to keep the component predictable and enable reuse of our logic, moving the network condition check into a separate higher-order component might be a good idea.
+The above example makes our component a bit unpredictable - it renders different things, even when given the same props.
+This makes it harder to test and maintain.
+To simplify it and enable reuse of our logic, moving the network condition check into a separate higher-order component might be a good idea.

-Such a <abbr title="Higher Order Component">HOC</abbr> could take in any component we want and make it connection-aware, injecting the effective connection type as a prop.
+Such a <abbr title="Higher Order Component">HoC</abbr> could take in any component we want and make it connection-aware, injecting the effective connection type as a prop.

 ```jsx
 function withConnectionType(WrappedComponent, respondToChange = false) {